 “The writing is on the wall for the whale and dolphin captivity industry.
 We are relieved that no more cetaceans will suffer and die at the Aquarium.”

 The Aquarium is still suing the Park Board in an attempt to overturn the anti-captivity by-law, claiming it restricts the Aquarium’s freedom of expression.
-Animal Justice intervened in that case, which has already been heard.
+Animal Justice and Zoocheck intervened in that case, which has already been heard.
 The judge in that case is expected to issue a ruling shortly.

 A bill moving through the Canadian Senate would impose a nation-wide ban on keeping whales and dolphins in captivity.
 It is expected to be voted on when Parliament resumes later this month.